 The continuation of the discussion yielded additional responses about future orientation from other angles:

-One response connected the inability of dropout youth to think about the future to their being youth who give little thought to the future to begin with, as opposed to a difficulty that comes from their being dropouts:
+One response connected the inability of dropout youth to think about the future to their being teenagers, who give little thought to the future to begin with, as opposed to a difficulty that comes particularly from their being dropouts:

 I think it’s kids.
-Me, too, did I do so much planning?
+Me too, did I do so much planning?
 No, I didn’t.
-You get by (N2).
+You live (N2).

 One female group member, in her response, related to differences between youth at risk and normative adolescents:

-Perception of the future: it’s true that even now, if I asked you, “What do you want for yourself ten years from now?
+Perceptions of the future—it’s true that even now, if I asked you, “What do you want for yourself ten years from now?”
 You’d have to think about it, it’s not something you’re conscious of and that you deal with all the time.
 For youth at risk, what you said before is actually typical of normative youth, too: They don’t really know what they’ll be doing but they know that there’s some kind of continuation, that they’ll definitely be studying; they realize there’s a future.
 But for youth at risk, it isn’t there.
 When you stop and ask them, they wouldn’t even know how to give you some general kind of plan.
 It’s one of the characteristics of youth at risk (IN4).

 Another response concerns other dropout population groups that take part in the Youth Advancement Units, some of which do have occupational aspirations but are exceptional among the dropout population.

-When I look at detached youth, some of whom are more like the young people we define as “special education” due to psychological problems or being on the spectrum, the young people who are really normative and come from normative families, we meet young people who have very clear career plans, in high tech by the way.
+When I look at detached youth, some of whom are more like the young people we define as “special education” because of psychological problems or being on the [autistic] spectrum, the young people who are really normative and come from normative families, we meet young people who have very clear career plans, in high tech by the way.
 They are detached kids.
 It’s a population group.
 They dropped out of school, didn’t they?
-And they have a truly terrible road forward (IN7).
+And they definitely have a very clear path (IN7).

 Yet another response related to adolescents who dropped out because they excelled in some field and had occupational aspirations: